 The majority of your presentation should address these issues.
 Depending upon your plant and what is known about it, you may have a lot of detailed research available.
 Make certain you consult several major works about your plant to be sure you have the topic covered.

 - You should allow plenty of time to research your topic and obtain the necessary books and articles and digest the information in them.
 If you hope for an A on this, don't start a few days before it is due!

 - You should plan to finish your written report several days in advance of your presentation date so that you have time to decide what you should talk about, organize it, and practice it.
-You will be strictly limited to the 15 minutes so that there is time for questions and for another person to speak during the class period.
+You will be strictly limited to the 15 minutes so that there is time for questions and for two other people to speak during the class period.
 If I have to cut you off for time reasons it will be tough luck.

 - There must be "meat" in your report and presentation.
 Your listeners have to come away knowing something significant that they did not know before.
 They must be able to follow and understand you during your presentation.

 - Don't say things you don't understand or use words whose meaning you don't know.

 - Avoid long lists ("This plant is good for blah blah blah..." or "The following chemicals have been found in the plant...").
 You can provide additional handouts with this information if you wish but it does not make good listening.

 - Take pride in your work and prepare a visually appealing presentation, but focus on content.

 - Stylistically, your presentation and paper should be aimed at the educated layperson (you know, people in our class!).
 It should not be too technical, nor too superficial.
 It should also be objective: you should be reporting on the research you have done, not offering opinion or advice.